uwaiseibna2/GAP/README.md

 ## PredictGenes

 The PredictGenes function idenfies takes as input the paths to the input files described in the GAP Input.
-However, it does not require a genomic region as it works on all the genomic region present in the input 2.
+However, it does not require a genomic region as it works on all the genomic regions present in the input 2.
 GAP examines each transcript present in the Input 2 file, to identify potential association between the transcript and the said phenotype.
-The set of transcripts identified as associated is documented in the output file `associated.csv` under the results folder in the parent directory.
+The set of transcripts identified as associated is documented in the output file `associated.csv` under the `results` folder in the parent directory.

 **Command Structure**